In-patient luxury rehab center in Thailand

 How to treat drug addiction?

-Drug addiction is treated with psychotherapy, support groups, and medications.
-For many types of addiction, a combination of different approaches yields the best results.
-The main goals of the treatment for drug addiction are to help patients stop using drugs, stay drug-free, become productive members of society or improve family dynamics and relationships.
+Drug addiction is treated effectively through approaches and interventions involving psychotherapy, support groups, and medications.
+The main goals of the treatment for drug addiction are to help patients stop using drugs, stay drug-free, improve overall well-being and social functioning, or restore family dynamics and relationships.

-According to the National Institute on Drug Abuse, the purpose of medications in drug addiction treatment is to suppress withdrawal symptoms during detoxification (the first stage of the treatment).
-Medications also reduce the risk of relapse or manage co-occurring disorders such as depression and anxiety.
-Managing these disorders can help treat addiction because mental health illnesses can worsen addictive behaviors.
+According to the National Institute on Drug Abuse, medications in drug addiction treatment help manage withdrawal symptoms during detoxification, which is the first stage of the treatment.
+Medications also reduce the risk of relapse and address comorbid mental health disorders such as depression and anxiety.
+Managing these disorders can help treat addiction, as co-occurring mental health illnesses are associated with addictive tendencies.

-The cornerstone of drug addiction treatment, however, is behavioral therapy.
-The main objectives of behavioral therapy include modifying attitudes and behaviors associated with drug use, increasing healthy life skills, and helping patients persist with other treatment approaches.
+One effective approach to drug addiction treatment is behavioral therapy.
+The main objectives of behavioral therapy include modifying attitudes and behaviors associated with drug use, improving healthy life skills, and helping patients maintain other treatment approaches.

-Cognitive-behavioral therapy (CBT) is the most common psychotherapy approach in the treatment of drug addiction.
-This type of talk therapy teaches patients to identify negative thought patterns and behaviors in order to replace them with positive alternatives.
-After all, CBT is based on the fact that feelings and thoughts influence a person’s behavior.
-Changing them could help a person adopt healthier habits and coping mechanisms.
+Cognitive-behavioral therapy (CBT) is the most common psychotherapy approach in treating drug addiction.
+This psychotherapeutic treatment encourages patients to identify negative thought patterns and behaviors to replace them with positive alternatives.
+A 2021 paper published in BioPsychoSocial Medicine by Dr. Mutsuhiro Nakao and colleagues from different universities in Japan highlighted that CBT is founded on the basis that a person’s behavior is influenced by their emotions and cognitions.
+Changing these factors could improve response to healthier habits and coping mechanisms.

-Besides CBT, drug addiction treatment may also include motivational interviewing to motivate patients to adopt positive changes, contingency management focusing on positive incentives to encourage drug abstinence, and multidimensional family therapy to improve family functioning and dynamics.
+Drug addiction treatment may include motivational interviewing to motivate patients to adopt positive changes, contingency management focusing on positive incentives to encourage drug abstinence, and multidimensional family therapy to improve family functioning and dynamics.

 Treatment for drug addiction can be inpatient and outpatient.
 Inpatient or residential treatment offers a structured program for patients with moderate to severe addiction.
-The program involves living in a rehab center throughout the treatment.
-Outpatient treatment includes regular therapy sessions, but patients live at home and maintain employment during the program.
-This kind of treatment is useful for patients with mild to moderate addiction but also for those who have completed inpatient treatment.
+The program involves staying in a rehab center throughout the treatment.
+Outpatient treatment involves regular therapy sessions, but patients live at home and maintain employment during the program.
+This kind of treatment benefits patients with mild to moderate addiction and those who have undergone inpatient treatment.

 Support groups are a valuable addition to any kind of treatment for patients with drug addiction.
 These groups gather people who are in the same situation.
-Participants receive encouragement to share their experiences, and both provide and receive support on their way to recovery and maintenance of sobriety.
+Participants receive encouragement to share their experiences, and both provide and receive support for their recovery and sobriety.
+According to a 2021 paper published in BioMed Central by clinical researcher Gabriela López and colleagues from universities in Rhode Island, Maryland, Massachusetts, and Michigan, participants of group treatment and support display improvements in the results of drug addiction treatments such as abstinence, compliance with treatment, and relapse prevention.